 Because it is impossible to eliminate all trackout of soil particles, inspections should ensure that sediment control measures downgrade from the area of trackout are in good operating condition, especially inlet controls.

 On projects where there is one primary construction entrance/exit and a large volume of equipment is expected to pass through this point, a more structural BMP may be appropriate to handle the volume of sediment.
 If this is the case, rumble strips, cattle guards, or wheel wash stations may be employed to effectively remove sediment.
 In these situations, routine maintenance will be needed to remove accumulated sediment from beneath and/or around these structures.
-If a wheel wash system is used, wash water should be channeled to a constructed sediment trap for treatment.
+If a wheel wash system is used, wash water should be channeled to a constructed sediment trap for treatment, unless the system has the capability to recycle the wash water.
 Just as with other sediment traps, once installed, the location of the trap will be shown on the inspector's site plans.
 Accumulated sediment shall be removed from the trap when the accumulation reaches 1/2 the height of the structure, or if an excavated pit is used, 1/2 of the original depth.

 When accumulated sediment is removed from these BMPs, the material shall be disposed of in locations where sediment will not erode into the construction areas or into natural waterways.